Adult ADHD Medication

 This helps increase the amount of messages passed in the brain which in turn increases concentration and helps control impulses.

-These drugs are longer lasting, which means they only need to be taken once a day and can be useful for people who also suffer with depression as they have anti-depressive qualities.
+Non-stimulant ADHD medications are longer lasting, which means they only need to be taken once a day and can be useful for people who also suffer with depression as they have anti-depressive qualities.

-Common side effects of non-stimulant ADHD medications:
+Side effects of non-stimulant ADHD medication

 With any medication it is important any adverse side effects to your medication are reported to your Psychiatrist or doctor as soon as possible.